Axway/api-builder-docs/content/en/docs/release_notes/sunnyvale.md

 * #7466: Fixed an issue in [@axway/api-builder-runtime](https://www.npmjs.com/package/@axway/api-builder-runtime) credential manager that ignored credential failure when the credential was previously deleted.
 * #7466: Fixed an issue in [@axway/api-builder-runtime](https://www.npmjs.com/package/@axway/api-builder-runtime) credential manager that failed to mark credentials in an error state when refresh fails.
 * #7466: Fixed an issue in [@axway/api-builder-runtime](https://www.npmjs.com/package/@axway/api-builder-runtime) credential manager that failed to mark expired credentials in a warning state when they cannot be automatically refreshed.
+* #7466: Fixed an issue in [arrow-admin-api](https://www.npmjs.com/package/arrow-admin-api) where the service failed to start on versions of Node.js < 12.9.0.

 {{% releasenotes/deprecations %}}